chrisjalinsky/ansible-icinga2/README.md

 Ansible Playbook to Install Icinga2, IcingaWeb2, PostgreSQL, Apache2
 ====================================================================

-There is a Vagrantfile to spin up a Virtualbox Ubuntu 14.04 VM to use the playbook on
+There is a Vagrantfile to spin up a Virtualbox Ubuntu 14.04 VM to use the playbook against.

+Dependencies used:
+* Mac OSX El Capitan
+* Ansible 2.0
+* Vagrant 1.8.1
+* Virtualbox 4.3.34

 The following playbook utilizes a dynamic inventory source, but the Python script simply parses a static inventory file, hosts.yaml
 ```